Ephemera: Printed ephemera

 The mid-15th century has been identified as the origin of ephemera, following the Printing Revolution.
 Ephemera, such as religious indulgences, were significant in the early days of printing.
-The first mass produced ephemera is presumed to be a variant of indulgences (~1454/55).
+The first mass-produced ephemera is presumed to be a variant of indulgences (~1454/55).
 Demand for ephemera corresponded with an increasing scale of towns whereupon they were commonly dispersed on streets.
 Ephemera has functioned as a substantial means of disseminating information, evident in public sectors such as tourism, finance, law and recreation and has "aided the proliferation of print media as an exchange of information".
 In their times, ephemera has been used for documentation, education, belligerence, critique and propaganda.

 Lottery tickets, playbills and trade cards have been among the most prominent ephemera of eras, such as the Georgian and Civil War eras.
 Panoramic paintings were a far-reaching class of ephemera, few remaining as a result.
 Junk mail is a contemporary example of prominent ephemera.
 Ephemera's mundane ubiquity is a relatively modern phenomenon, evidenced by Henri Béraldi's amazed writings on their proliferation.
 Ubiquitous descriptions of printed ephemera have extended back to the 1840s and by the turn of the century, a time in which a deluge of ephemera had become commonplace, "readers [were] defined by their relationship with print ephemera".
 Discussing an increase in ephemera by the mid-19th century, E.S Dallas wrote that new etiquette had been introduced, thus "a new era" was to follow, espousing the impression that authorship and literature were no longer hermetic.

 Digital ephemera

 In 1998, librarian Richard Stone wrote that the internet "can be seen as the ultimate in ephemera with its vast amount of information and advertising which is extremely transitory and volatile in nature, and vulnerable to change or deletion".
 Multiple academics have described digital ephemera as being possibly more vulnerable than traditional forms.
 Internet memes and selfies have been described as forms of ephemera and various modern print ephemera features a digital component.
 Commonly printed ephemera increasingly only manifests digitally.
 The Tate Library defines "e-ephemera" as the digital-born content and paratext of an email, typically of a promotional variety, produced by cultural institutions; similar in nature, monographs, catalogues and micro-sites are excluded, per being considered e-books.
 Websites, such as those of an administrative nature, have seen description as ephemera.
-The likes of Instagram feature accounts dedicated to displaying graphically-designed ephemera.
+The likes of Instagram feature accounts dedicated to displaying graphically designed ephemera.

 Digital ephemera is of comparable nature to printed ephemera, although it is even more prevalent and subject to altering perceptions of ephemera.
-Holly Callaghan of the Tate Library noted a proliferation of "e-ephemera"; an increased reliance upon this form of ephemera has engendered concern, with note to later accessibility and a difficultly to those outside of the intended recipients.
-Citing ostensibly infinite digital storage, Wasserman said that the category, ephemera, may cease to exist, its contents have being ultimately preserved.
+Holly Callaghan of the Tate Library noted a proliferation of "e-ephemera"; an increased reliance upon this form of ephemera has engendered concern, with note to later accessibility and a difficulty to those outside of the intended recipients.
+Citing ostensibly infinite digital storage, Wasserman said that the category, ephemera, may cease to exist, its contents having been ultimately preserved.